luin/readability/README.md

     var readability = require('./readability');

-    // source file is iso-8859-15 but it is converted to utf-8 automatically readability.read('http://howtonode.org/really-simple-file-uploads', function(err, article) {
+    readability.read('http://howtonode.org/really-simple-file-uploads', function(err, article) {
       console.log(article.getArticleContent());
     });

 **NB** If the file has been marked with charset other than utf-8, it is converted automatically.
-Charsets such as GBK, GB2312 is also supported via icon.
+Charsets such as GBK, GB2312 is also supported via iconv.

 ## Options